 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company holds certain debt investments with fixed interest rates that expose it to fair value interest rate risk.
-The Company also holds debt investments subject to variable interest rates, which exposes it to cash flow interest rate risk.
+The Company also holds debt investments subject to variable interest rates, which exposes it to cash flow interest rate risk and is partially mitigated with those debt investments subject to an interest rate floor.
 The Company also holds a debt obligation subject to variable interest rates, which partially mitigates it to cash flow interest rate risk.